bwhelm/zmk-config-aristotle/config/boards/shields/aristotle33/MY_NOTES.md

 # Things to Implement

 1. DEFAULT layer:
-    1. Need to update &mt keys ... setting tapping term and other things.
+    1. Need to update `&mt` keys ... setting tapping term and other things.
         - I think I can define different types of behaviors, each with its own tapping term.
 So while I can't get per-key tapping terms, I can get something pretty close.
-    2. Need to fix &lt for MAC.
+    2. Need to fix `&lt` for `MAC`.
 Perhaps this is done, but I need to test...

 2. NUMBER layer